renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - [Stacked area chart / Streamgraph](https://observablehq.com/@d3/streamgraph) for visualizing changes over time in total value locked (TVL) in [liquidity pools](https://traderjoexyz.com/pool) within the [TraderJoe](https://traderjoexyz.com) decentralized exchange (DEX).
 - [Bar chart race](https://app.flourish.studio/templates#template-bar-chart-race) for visualizing changes in market cap of Avalanche C-Chain tokens.

+In designing and implementing the system, best effort was done to adhere to some of the [best practices of coding](https://code.tutsplus.com/tutorials/top-15-best-practices-for-writing-super-readable-code--net-8118).

 ## Avalytics System Architecture

 Avalytics' system architecture is illustrated in the following figure: